DaniilMiskevich/sem5-jcrpo-labs/z_docs/srs.md

 - Flutter, the core framework for cross-platform development.

-- Minisound library.
-This is the primary audio engine for playing pre-recorded metronome sounds and generating waves for the tuner.
+- Minisound, the primary audio engine for playing pre-recorded metronome sounds and generating waves for the tuner.
 This dependency is critical for achieving low-latency audio playback.

 - A cloud storage service (Firebase, AWS Amplify, or a custom backend).
 A service to facilitate the synchronization of user presets across multiple devices.
 This will handle user authentication, data storage and real-time updates.